yuriko627/bfv-py/README.md

 # BFV-PY

 Python implementation of the BFV scheme of FHE.
+Only for educational purposes.

 ### Resources